 Seasons & areas

-Tanzania basically has a dry and a wet season, but the wet season usually has a “break” during January and February.
+Tanzania basically has a dry (Jun-Oct) and a wet season, or "green season" as we like to call it (Nov-May), because it really varies a lot.
+The "long rains" are from March to May and the short rains fall between October and December.
+The hottest months are between October and February.
+Between June and October is nice if you don't like it too hot!
+But temperature and rain can vary a lot from area to area.
 The coastal areas are hot and humid with an average daily temperature of 30 degrees centigrade.
 The central plateau is dry and arid with hot days and cool nights.

 Low laying areas in the southern and western parks are also hot, but not as humid as the coastal areas.
 In the northwest highlands around Arusha and Ngorongoro, the climate is temperate and cooler between June and September.

 January & February

 From late December and throughout February (although unpredictable) the Southern parks (Mikumi, Selous, Ruaha and Udzungwa) can experience a rain-shower every now and then, but the climate is warm and it is a great time to visit!
 Ruaha is by far the driest of the Southern parks.

 The Western areas (Gombe, Mahale and Katavi) could have more or less a continuous wet season, but usually not extensive rains like in April and May.

 The coastal areas and the northern parks have less rain during this period.